drawsmcgraw/tacticalprogramming/content/user-auth-in-tanzu-tkg.md

 ## Last Thoughts and Day 2 Operations

-It's worth pointing out that we've only created the supervisor cluster.
+It's worth pointing out that we've only created the management cluster.
 However, every workload Kubrernetes cluster that you create will inherit these configs.
-This also means that you can _update_ the configs on all of your workload clusters by simply updating the config on your supervisor cluster.
+This also means that you can _update_ the configs on all of your workload clusters by simply updating the config on your management cluster.
 Here's the command to make that edit.

-Change your context to your supervisor cluster and:
+Change your context to your management cluster and:
 ```
 kubectl -n pinniped-supervisor edit Oidcidentityproviders/upstream-oidc-identity-provider
 ```